krz/krz.github.io/_posts/2024-01-08-Comparing-dplyr-with-polars.md

 | pick rows | `filter(df, x > 4)` | `df.filter(pl.col("x") > 4 )` |
 | sort column | `arrange(df, x)` | `df.sort("x")` |

-You see, these commands are basically the same between dplyr and polars.
+You see, these commands are basically the same between _dplyr_ and _polars_.

 **For example**, we want to get the `bill_length_mm` of all penguins with `body_mass_g` below 3800: